Bank monitoring incentives under moral hazard and adverse selection

 \subsection{Screening contract}

 Recall that in the screening contract the investor designs a menu of contracts, one for each agent, and his expected utility is given by

-In this case, we will have to keep track of the continuation utilities of both banks, when they choose the contract designed for them, as well as when they do not truthfully reveal their type.
+In this case, we will have to keep track of the value functions of both banks, when they choose the contract designed for them, as well as when they do not truthfully reveal their type.
 We will denote by $v_0$ the maximal utility that the investor can get out of the screening contract.

 where